Category: Info

 Caravan fires have been a recurring concern over the years, with some distressing incidents occurring within Queensland.
 In 2022 a young father in Logan tragically died whilst protecting his partner and unborn child from a caravan fire which started due to a combusting e-scooter battery.

-NSW laws have required that smoke alarms be installed in all new and existing moveable dwellings since 2011.
-The Brisbane Times magazine reported back in 2020 that a Queensland deputy coroner called for the state’s fire service to consider the mandatory installation of smoke alarms in all moveable dwellings after an army veteran died in a caravan park blaze near Lowood, west of Brisbane.
+NSW laws have required that smoke detectors be installed in all new and existing moveable dwellings since 2011.
+The Brisbane Times magazine reported back in 2020 that a Queensland deputy coroner called for the state’s fire service to consider the mandatory installation of smoke detectors in all moveable dwellings after an army veteran died in a caravan park blaze near Lowood, west of Brisbane.

 Postscript Update – New QLD Laws Introduced July 2024